-The Maternal, Newborn & Child Health team supports work at the country level and facilitates national, regional, and global policy and financing strategies that can expand the use of proven innovations.
-We work closely with governments, professional associations, multilateral organizations, civil society organizations, and the private sector, and we collaborate with other programs and teams across the foundation (including those focusing on research and development, nutrition, family planning, delivery of health products and services, and gender equality).
+Our team supports work at the country level and facilitates national, regional, and global policy and financing strategies that can expand the use of proven interventions.
+We work closely with governments, professional associations, multilateral organizations, civil society organizations, and the private sector, and we collaborate with other programs and teams across the foundation (including those that focus on research and development, nutrition, family planning, delivery of health products and services, and gender equality).

 Areas of focus

 We invest in collecting data and evidence to better understand which populations of households, pregnant women, mothers, and newborns are most susceptible to poor health outcomes and why.
 This includes understanding care pathways and identifying and addressing the barriers that prevent these women and newborns from receiving high-quality care, as well as adequate nutrition during pregnancy and in the first years of life.